-Let’s move to concrete tip how to gain understanding of failures – and recording those to visuals…
+Let’s move to concrete tip how to gain an understanding of failures – and recording those to visuals…

-Testing Try Catch Statement
+Testing Try-Catch Statement

 Our samples at Github include the ways to take screenshots.
 What we want to do is use these screenshot methods in a situation where the test fails.
-A simple way to achieve this is to enclose your test case into try catch statement, where the first thing you do is take the screenshot, handle any logging you want to display and finally re-raise the error.
-Re-raising should be used, since the error we got was in this case unexpected and we want to know why.
+A simple way to achieve this is to enclose your test case into try-catch statement, where the first thing you do is take the screenshot, handle any logging you want to display and finally re-raise the error.
+Re-raising should be used, since the error we got in this case was unexpected and we want to know why.